-OUR VISION of advance care planning process will ensure person-centered care so every individual’s health care choices are clearly defined and honored.
+Our vision of the advance care planning process will ensure person-centered care so every individual’s health care choices are clearly defined and honored.

 What is Advance Care Planning?

-An advance directive is a legal document that captures your wishes regarding life sustaining treatment.
-It states your preferences and will also prepare your health care agent to make health care decisions consistent to your wishes.
+An advance directive is a legal document that captures your wishes regarding life-sustaining treatment.
+It states your preferences and will also prepare your health care agent to make health care decisions consistent with your wishes.

-Advance directives/living will can be changed at any time.
+Advance directives/living wills can be changed at any time.

 What is a Health Care Agent?

-In advance care planning process you will choose a health care agent, also known as durable power of attorney for medical decisions.
+In the advance care planning process you will choose a health care agent; known as a durable power of attorney for medical decisions.
 Your health care agent will be called on to make health care decisions for you if you were unable to speak for yourself.

 Honoring Your Wishes

 Sioux Center Health is promoting this advance directive as a way for individuals to start the conversation with their loved ones.
 It ensures your family will know what your wishes are in regard to your health care decisions at the end of life.